Volatile corrosion inhibitor: Product uses

 Oils - The most common use of VCIs in oils is for the protection of oil-containing systems like an engine or hydraulics during intermittent use or during longer-term storage (mothballing).
 The VCI-treated oil is typically added to the existing oil, and the unit is run to fully circulate the treated oil throughout the system.
 The system is then shut off for storage.
 The VCI-treated oil can also be fogged into void spaces within a system or enclosed space.

 Interior of large enclosed spaces – VCIs have been used to protect the interior of equipment such as tanks, vessels, boilers, piping, heat exchangers, etc., especially for voids and/or recessed areas of interior cavities during storage and/or transportation.
-The typical means are fogging/blowing the VCI powder into the interior space or applying the VCI powder in packet form.
+Common application methods include fogging or blowing VCI powder into the interior cavity, or placing the powder in packet form within the space.
 For smaller volumes, the packets are simply distributed within the space.
 For larger volumes, the packets are attached to leads that are then hung at the perimeter of the space.

-Water treatment – Aqueous VCI solutions have been used to flush/rinse pipelines, pumps, manifolds, enclosed pits, heat exchangers, etc. as preparation for mothballing/storage.
+Water treatment – Aqueous VCI solutions have been used to flush/rinse pipelines, pumps, manifolds, enclosed pits, heat exchangers, etc., as preparation for mothballing/storage.

-Specialty covers – VCI film covers have been used to protect flanges, valves, etc. in harsh environments such as chemical processing plants, offshore platforms, etc.
+Specialty covers – VCI film covers have been used to protect flanges, valves, and other equipment in harsh environments such as chemical processing plants and offshore platforms.